joshuapack/htd-404/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Under Settings > 404 Settings Enter full URL of page you want the 404 page to show.
 Can be a html page!